 In His love for me, He keeps refining me.

 In my love for him, I keep striving.

 It is a relationship.

-Now, I write about how to faithsize your life: the choice we have as women to surrender and simplify our lives so we can find peace in the midst of what might otherwise just be panic.
-So we can find balance in the midst of all the busyness.
+And that’s why I choose to write about how to faithsize your life: the choice to surrender and simplify your life so you can find peace in the midst of what might otherwise just be panic, and balance in the midst of all the busy-ness.

 Here are the 5 Things I Commit to NOT Doing: